figment-networks/datahub-learn/network-documentation/polkadot/tutorials/parachain-lifecycle.md

 # **Introduction**

-This tutorial guide will focus on the lifecycle of Polkadot's parachains, an integral part of the Polkadot ecosystem.
+This guide will focus on the lifecycle of Polkadot's parachains, an integral part of the Polkadot ecosystem.
 An end-user or developer will learn how parachains will operate, and ways they can participate in the parachain lifecycle - from backing a parachain candidate to considerations for developing a parachain and what to expect when it's time to deploy.

 # **Prerequisites**